NYPD: Woman Followed Home, Tied Up And Sexually Assaulted In Marine Park, Brooklyn

 “You’d be scared of course.
 You don’t think it’s a fake gun.
 You believe it’s real,” resident Wanda Antoine added.

-“I would fight back.
-I would scream for somebody to hear me.
+“I would fight back, and I would scream for somebody to hear me.
 I wouldn’t just stay there,” another person said.

 Investigators said the suspect ransacked the woman’s home, looking for cash.
 But he didn’t find any, so he took off with her cellphone.